Design the Future – A book on design thinking

-Several times over the last few years, I’ve come across this quote by novelist, Pulitzer Prize winner and professor emeritus at Princeton University, Toni Morrison.
-It goes, ‘“If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”
+Pulitzer Prize winner and professor emeritus at Princeton University, Toni Morrison once said, “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”
 In many ways, my recently published book, ‘Design the Future’ felt like that.

-I have been using design thinking as part of my strategy consulting practice for some years now, and have read many useful books on the subject.
-But given the confusion I saw in people, I felt the need for more clarity.
-A book that might offer both the fundamentals of the mindset, as well as any advantage I could bring to anyone practicing or wanting to learn design thinking, from what I had observed and learnt about it and about human behaviour.
+I have been using design thinking as part of my strategy consulting practice for some years now, and have also read a lot of books on the subject.
+But given the curiosity and sometimes confusion I saw in people and businesses regarding it, I felt the need for even more clarity about it.
+A book that offers both the fundamentals, as well as any advantage I could bring to anyone practicing or wanting to learn design thinking, from what I have observed and learnt about it and about human behaviour over many years.